mohbattharani/iamgmujtaba.github.io/_posts/2024-06-21-ffmpeg-installation-jetson-tx2.md

   libswresample   3.
 5.100 /  3.
 5.100
  DEV.LS h264                 H.264 / AVC / MPEG-4 AVC / MPEG-4 part 10 (decoders: h264 h264_v4l2m2m h264_nvmpi ) (encoders: h264_nvmpi h264_v4l2m2m h264_vaapi )
 ```
-This confirms that `h264_nvmpi` is included in both the H.264 decoder and encoder.
+Once you've followed these steps, you can confirm the successful installation by checking if `h264_nvmpi` is included in both the H.264 decoder and encoder.
+This confirmation will give you the satisfaction of a job well done.

+The first version of the blog is available [here](https://iamgmujtaba.medium.com/ffmpegs-installation-on-the-jetson-tx2-66b5a3f21d02).